DatabayAG/TestArchiveCreator/README.md

 ## Planned Creation

 Archive creation may take a long time for large tests.
-For this reason the plugin allows to configure a planned creation of the archive in each test.
-This requires two additional setups.
+For this reason the plugin allows a planned creation of the archive in each test.
+This requires some setup steps.

-You need to set up a call of the ILIAS cron jobs on your web server, see the ILIAS installation guide: https://www.ilias.de/docu/goto_docu_pg_8240_367.html
+Set up a call of the ILIAS cron jobs on your web server, see the ILIAS installation guide: https://www.ilias.de/docu/goto_docu_pg_8240_367.html

-You also need to set a HTTP path in the file `ilias.ini.php`.This path is needed to load images for the archive and it can't be automatically determined in the context of a cron job.
+Set a HTTP path in the file `ilias.ini.php`.This path is needed to load images for the archive and it can't be automatically determined in the context of a cron job.
 It must point to the public directory of ilias without a slash at the end.

 ````